The New World (2005 film): Plot

 In 1607, Pocahontas, the adventurous daughter of Chief Powhatan, and others from her tribe witness the arrival of three ships sent by English royal charter to found a colony in the New World.
 Aboard one ship is Captain John Smith, sentenced to death for mutinous remarks, but once ashore pardoned by Captain Christopher Newport, leader of the expedition.

 While the settlement's prospects are initially bright, disease, poor discipline, supply shortages, and tensions with local Native Americans, whom Newport calls "the naturals", jeopardize the expedition.
 Taking a small group upriver to seek trade while Newport returns to England for supplies, Smith is captured by Native Americans and brought before Chief Powhatan.
-After being questioned, the captain is nearly executed but spared when Pocahontas intervenes.
+After being questioned, the captain is nearly executed, but Pocahontas intervenes and he is spared.

-Living as the Native Americans’ prisoner, Smith is treated well, earning the tribe's friendship and respect.
+Living as the Native Americans' prisoner, Smith is treated well, earning the tribe's friendship and respect.
 Coming to admire this new way of life, he falls deeply in love with Pocahontas, who is intrigued by the Englishman and his ways.
 The chief returns Smith to Jamestown with the understanding that the English are to leave the following spring, once their boats return.

 Smith discovers the settlement in turmoil and is pressed into accepting the governorship, finding the peace he had with the Natives replaced by privation, death, and the difficulties of his new position.
 Smith wishes to return to Pocahontas but dismisses the idea, thinking of his time among the Native Americans as "a dream".
 The settlers dwindle throughout the brutal winter, and are saved only when Pocahontas and a rescue party arrive with food, clothing, and supplies.

 As spring arrives, Powhatan realizes that the English do not intend to leave.
 Discovering his daughter's actions, he orders an attack on Jamestown and exiles Pocahontas.
 Repulsing the attack, the settlers learn of Pocahontas's banishment.
-The English sea captain Samuel Argall convinces them on a trading expedition up the Potomac River to abduct Pocahontas from the Patawomecks as a prisoner in order to negotiate with her father in exchange for captive settlers, but not their stolen weapons and tools.
-Opposing this plan, Smith is removed as governor, but renews his love affair after Pocahontas is brought to Jamestown.
-Captain Newport returns, telling Smith of an offer from the king to lead his own expedition to find passage to the East Indies.
+The English sea captain Samuel Argall, while on a trading expedition up the Potomac River, convinces them to abduct Pocahontas from the Patawomecks as a prisoner in order to negotiate with her father in exchange for captive settlers, but not for their stolen weapons and tools.
+Opposing this plan, Smith is removed as governor and imprisoned, but renews his love affair after Pocahontas is brought to Jamestown.
+Captain Newport returns, freeing Smith and telling him of an offer from the king to lead his own expedition to find passage to the East Indies.
 Torn between his love and his career, Smith decides to return to England.
 Before departing, he leaves instructions with another settler, who later tells Pocahontas that Smith died in the crossing.